Many birds stand on one leg when resting on the ground (Clark 1973, Stiefel 1979).

 In cold ambient temperature blood supply to the legs is reduced and there is a counter-

 Standing or resting on one leg does not necessarily mean an inactive state.
-Birds may practice intense preening while standing on one leg (Fig. 12).
+Birds may practice intense preening while standing on one leg (Fig. 12A).
 Even aggressive behavior to neighbors was seen in flamingos while standing on one leg (own observations).
-Often resting birds just lift one leg without hiding it in the plumage (see Fotos).
-In addition, the observation that birds use to stand on one leg even at a warm environment suggests that thermoregulation is not the only function of standing on one leg.
+Often resting birds just lift one leg partially without hiding it in the plumage (see Fotos).
+In preliminary own observations at the zoo of Dortmund it is shown that lifting one leg partially occurs more often at higher temperatures (27 C) than at lower temperatures (20 C).
+On the other hand complete retraction of one leg was observed more often at the lower temperatures (Fig. 13).
+This supports the assumption of a thermoregulatory function of standing on one leg: an only partially retracted leg means less heat conservation.